lsst-dm/dmtn-090/index.rst

 ObsTAP is the way to query and determine metadata about image data.
-By using the same TAP / VOTable infrastructure from the database service, a user or client can craft a query against the available metadata to discover what images exist that fulfill those critiera.
+By using the same TAP / VOTable infrastructure from the database service, a user or client can craft a query against the available metadata to discover what images exist that fulfill those criteria, and retrieve the URL to access them.

 The types of queries that can be run are independent of the data being served - the standard dictates what tables and columns must exist to